at the University of Utah

 Writing retreat at Taft Nicholson Center (2025), Revisiting the Political Ecology and Agrarian Studies of Southeast Asia

-Hidden in Plain Sight: The Politics of Development, Extraction, and Environmental Protection in the Oquirrh Mountains
+Hidden in Plain Sight: Development, Extraction, and Environmental Protection in the Oquirrh Mountains

 Cait Quirk, Mara Scallon, Maddie Hill, & Jessica DiCarlo